 A distribution authority allows you to supply electricity using a supply network within the distribution area stated in the authority.

-A special approval allows you to perform the activities specified in the authority, which may be any of the activities normally authorised by a generation, transmission or distribution authority.
+A special approval allows you to perform the activities specified in the approval, which may be any of the activities normally authorised by a generation, transmission or distribution authority.

-- application guidelines for generation authority (PDF, 109KB)
+- Application for a generation authority (DOCX, 87KB)

-- application guidelines for special approval (PDF, 95KB)
+- Application for a special approval (DOCX, 86KB)

 Proforma authorities and special approvals and conditions